Hawk and Dove: Hawk's fall and redemption: Armageddon 2001, Zero Hour: Crisis in Time! and JSA

-In 1991, in an editorial error concerning the miniseries Armageddon 2001, word leaked out that the central time-travelling villain of the piece (known as Monarch) was actually Captain Atom.
-Monarch had originally been conceived as a future identity of Captain Atom (post-psychotic break).
-Waverider even "checks" Hawk's future in Hawk and Dove Annual #2.
-This issue has them fighting Monarch, eliminating them as possible candidates.
-In a last-ditch effort to provide a "surprise twist", DC changed the storyline.

-Sales of Hawk and Dove had dipped and the series was slotted for cancellation, so Monarch's identity was revealed as the future Hank Hall.
+The villain Monarch was originally intended to be a future version of Captain Atom.
+After this information was leaked to the public, DC Comics changed the storyline last-minute.
+Sales of Hawk and Dove had dipped and the series was slotted for cancellation, contributing to the decision to make Hank Hall the true identity of Monarch.
 In a fight against the heroes, Monarch murders Dawn, causing Hank to suffer a psychotic break, kill Monarch and assume his villainous identity.
 He briefly becomes a recurring foe for Captain Atom before absorbing Waverider's time-travel powers, subsequently changing his form and name to Extant in Zero Hour: Crisis in Time!.

-As Extant, Hawk murders several members of the Justice Society of America; during a rematch, however, the Atom Smasher uses the New God Metron's Mobius Chair to transfer Hall onto a doomed plane in place of the Atom Smasher's mother; the plane explodes due to the terrorist actions of Kobra.
-Despite his crimes and the lives taken by him, a statue of him is present in the Titans Tower memorial in San Francisco.
+As Extant, Hawk murders several members of the Justice Society of America; during a rematch, however, the Atom Smasher uses Metron's Mobius Chair to transfer Hall onto a doomed plane in place of Atom Smasher's mother.

 Sasha Martens and Wiley Wolverman

 Hawk and Dove: Sasha Martens and Wiley Wolverman.

 Another version of Hawk (Sasha Martens) and Dove (Wiley Wolverman) appear in a five-issue miniseries in 1997, written by Mike Baron.
 In this version, completely unrelated to the concept of the Lords of Chaos and Order, the duo's conflicting personalities manifest as "military brat" and "slacker dude", respectively.
-They gain large bird wings and a telepathic link by receiving experimental medical treatments as children.
+They gain large bird-like wings and a telepathic link after receiving experimental medical treatments as children.
 Following the miniseries, the new Hawk and Dove make a handful of cameo appearances in Titans-related books, once protecting the town of Woodstock, New York, during a worldwide crisis.